 Hard work drains the body -- physically, emotionally, and spiritually.
 Rest is God's means to fill the tank.
 It is not a luxury.
 It is a necessity.
 We need rest to recharge our tired bodies and to reinvigorate our weary souls.
 Rest is God's gift (Psalm 127).
 It is his daily memo that he has everything under control.
 He saved us.
 He will carry us.
 Chill out!

 There are many ways to rest and refill the tank.
-Here are a few examples:
+Here are three:

 - Physical rest: Giving your body the pause it needs.